 Providing feedback to students on writing assignments and athletic/artistic performances can be challenging.
-Assessing proficiency for this type of work often relies on the professional judgement of faculty who are taking a number of factors into consideration when they are grading or providing feedback.
+Assessing proficiency for this type of work often relies on the professional judgment of faculty who are taking a number of factors into consideration when they are grading or providing feedback.

-Subjectivity or Professional Judgement
+Subjectivity or Professional Judgment

 Being explicit about specific areas of expectation is key to students being empowered to be successful on assignments.
 Often these expectations are clearly identified in assignment instructions, but may not be as clear in faculty feedback.
 Aligning an assessment rubric dimensions with the expectations communicated on assignment instructions can help students make those connections.